Obtaining a J-1 “Exchange Visitor” Visa and Entering the U.S.

 - All supporting documents.

-I would be pleased to provide you with further information, advice, and assistance on any visa or immigration matter that relates to your activities at Augsburg College.
+I would be pleased to provide you with further information, advice, and assistance on any visa or immigration matter that relates to your activities at Augsburg University.
 For more information on U.S. Embassies and Consulates, on the visa application process, and on the “J Exchange Visitor” program, you may visit the U.S. Department of State website at http://travel.state.gov/.

 PAYING THE SEVIS I-901 FEE